 Children's Long-term Inpatient Program (CLIP)

-The Children’s Long-term Inpatient Program (CLIP) is the most intensive inpatient psychiatric treatment available to Washington State residents, ages 5-17.
+The Children’s Long-term Inpatient Program (CLIP) provides the highest level of inpatient psychiatric care for Washington State residents ages 5-17.

 On this page